Personal Debt Consolidation

 Filing personal bankruptcy is often the last option that debtors would like to consider.

-However, personal bankruptcy is another debt settlement program that can only be administered by a licensed insolvency trustee.
+However, personal bankruptcy is another debt settlement program that can only be administered by a Licensed Insolvency Trustee.

 It is typically for individuals who owe more than they can afford to repay, and who don’t have any asset they can use as collateral.